true-rocket/t-rocket/README.md

 ======
 ## Yet Another Social Network
 but with **some superpowers**
-this project is still under construction and it was started for demonstrational purposes only
+this project is still under construction and it was started for demonstration purposes only